harshitasao/website-3/content/en/blog/2023-05-01-april-update/index.md

 ### Upcoming Events 📆

-We are happy to announce that we have a number of events coming up in MONTH- tune in to learn more about Flux and GitOps best practices, get to know the team and join our community.
+We are happy to announce that we have a number of events coming up in May - tune in to learn more about Flux and GitOps best practices, get to know the team and join our community.

 #### Flux Bug Scrub